 Jungus Jordan (District 6)

 First elected to the City Council in June 2005, Jungus Jordan represents District 6 in the far south and southwest portions of Fort Worth.
-He was re-elected to his seventh term of office on May 6, 2017.
+He was re-elected to his eighth term of office on May 4, 2019 and was elected by his council colleagues as mayor pro tem on Dec.
+3, 2019.

 He is a Fort Worth native who was born at Carswell Air Force Base, attended local public schools and earned a bachelor’s degree in economics from TCU and a master’s degree in management from Webster University.
 He is also a graduate of the Management Executive Program at Cornell University.